 Our study finds that each category of NPS (Promotor, Passive and Detractor) has a different model to manage.
 Detractors, the segment with the greatest potential for improvement, have a dominant sensitivity to their utility’s Brand Trust level.
 Therefore, building customer trust will be the most critical path to improving NPS.
 Passives are equally sensitive to Brand Trust and Service Satisfaction.
 Promoters already trust their utility, are satisfied with service levels, and are ready to take advantage of their utility’s value-added offerings.
 So, Promoters are utilities’ best target market for product use.
 Below is a chart that shows the important drivers of the three NPS segments.

 Net Promoter Score Results

 Natural gas utilities have a leading position due to their higher Brand Trust and Service Satisfaction scoring.
 Also, there is a growing preference for natural gas service due to it being less expensive than electric and a more environmentally friendly fuel.
-Combination utilities declined in 2017 on NPS as their Brand Trust score declined significantly, even as their Service Satisfaction score increased.
-This again proves that NPS is best improved by focusing on Brand Trust than on Customer Satisfaction levels.
+Combination utilities declined in 2017 on NPS as their Brand Trust score also declined significantly, even as their Service Satisfaction score increased.
+This again indicates that NPS is best improved by focusing on Brand Trust than on Customer Satisfaction levels.

 Natural gas utilities tend to post higher Brand Trust scores compared with electric utilities, and they tend to have higher NPS as the chart below shows.